danipy2/as2svtask6/README.md

-# Data Analyst Job Listing App
+# Job Opportinties Listing App

 A responsive job listing application built with React, TypeScript, and Tailwind CSS that displays a Job Opportinites with all relevant details.